Icyfrog/Holiday/README.md

 2. Learning Git: write down the notes on repo: git_learning, and use git
 3. Learning Java: write down the notes on repo: LearningJava
 4. Leetcode one problem per day
+5. Review and Preview ICS(both English and Chinese)
-5. Learning Chrome?(Web application ?)
+6. Learning Chrome?(Web application ?)
-6. Read *Metro:2033*
+7. Read *Metro:2033*
-7. English words and sign in everyday.
+8. English words and sign in everyday.